suxuekun/libpyiotcloud/_setup_devguide/README.md

 Having the backend running on your local machine will enable you to eventually do code modifications as needed while developing the mobile applications.
 This means you'll be able to update or add new APIs as the mobile app requires.
+Or at the least be able to experiment before proposing new or modified APIs.

 1. Download the code from the repository.